Advertiser Disclosure

 Cash Flow

-Another factor used by lenders when considering your small business loan application will be cash flow.
+Another factor used by lenders when considering your small business loan application is cash flow.
 Therefore, you need to demonstrate that you can consistently make loan payments.
 Even if your product or service shows promise and sales are growing quickly, lenders may not be willing to take a risk with your business if you cannot manage unpaid invoices on time.

 Lenders typically conduct a cash flow analysis of how money flows in and out of your company, otherwise called your cash flow cycle.
 While prospective lenders will perform a more complex analysis, you can get an idea of your cash flow by comparing your total unpaid purchases against total sales due at the end of every month.
 There’s a potential problem if you need to spend more than the cash you will receive.